-Exxon Beaumont hydrotreater overhaul halts after blaze: sources
+Exxon Beaumont hydrotreater overhaul halts after blaze -sources

-HOUSTON (Reuters) - The overhaul of a hydrotreater hit by a flash fire on Wednesday at Exxon Mobil Corp's 344,500 barrel per day (bpd) Beaumont, Texas, refinery has halted while an investigation into the blaze is underway, said sources familiar with refinery operations on Thursday.
+HOUSTON, April 18 (Reuters) - The overhaul of a hydrotreater hit by a flash fire on Wednesday at Exxon Mobil Corp's 344,500 barrel per day (bpd) Beaumont, Texas, refinery has halted while an investigation into the blaze is underway, said sources familiar with refinery operations on Thursday.

 Seven contract workers remain in a hospital in Galveston, Texas, for treatment of their injuries, said a spokeswoman for the University of Texas Medical Branch.
 Four of the men are being treated for burns suffered in the fire.